 “In simple terms it’s expansion and contraction glazing, to either expand your experience of view or focus it.”

-In keeping with the client’s request for a minimal environmental footprint, most materials were sourced locally, including the warm hemlock that lines the living space’s floors and ceilings, the local granite in the landscape design, and the basalt stone used both (on the patio and entry porch).
+In keeping with the client’s request for a minimal environmental footprint, most materials were sourced locally, including the warm hemlock that lines the living space’s floors and ceilings, the local granite in the landscape design, and the basalt stone used both inside and out (on the patio and entry porch and in the bathrooms).
 Solid walls also provide space for the couple’s impressive art collection, which primarily comprises West Coast contemporary works and includes new commissions for the Bowen residence.